microsoft/vscodespaces-quickstart/README.md

 -------------

 1. Notice that `node_modules` are in the File Explorer
-   > Note: VS Online automatically performed an `npm install` so you can be instantly productive!
+   > Note: VS Codespaces automatically performed an `npm install` so you can be instantly productive!
 2. Open files to see syntax highlighting

 Edit code: